omeka/omeka-s-enduser/docs/admin/users.md

 User roles set at the installation level are separate from [site-specific user roles](../sites/site_users.md).
 A user must be created for the installation and then given site roles.
 This allows you to give minimal site-wide permissions to someone who will be drafting and publishing a virtual exhibit on your installation.

-Administrators manage and create users from the Users section of the main administrative dashboard (head and shoulders icon).
+Administrators manage and create users from the Users section of the main administrative dashboard (with the head and shoulders icon).
 The Users section displays the user’s email followed by full name in parentheses, as well as their role and the date the account was created.

 There are six user roles in Omeka S: